campbellgoe/threejs-nextjs-starter-kit/README.md

   - onAnimationFrame callback for animating/rendering your three.js scene
   - onResize callback to ensure the canvas is the correct size on change to the browser width/height

+- Easily import Three.js example modules, such as Orbit Controls.

 - styled-components
   - This is useful for styling UI components, but you can swap it out for something else if you prefer.